isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-build-a-raspberry-pi-retro-game-console/index.md

 ###  7. Expand the SD card and link the Raspberry Pi

 I must say that the SD card is now bigger than before.
-Therefore, if you have an SD card that has a capacity of over 4GB, you'll need to expand it using [raspi-config](https://elinux.org/RPi_raspi-config) by running the sudo raspi-config command line.
+Therefore, if you have an SD card that has a capacity of over 4GB, you'll need to expand it using [raspi-config](https://elinux.org/RPi_raspi-config)by running the sudo raspi-config command line.
 After finishing the installation and expansion, reboot the Raspberry Pi.

 ###  8. Connect the Raspberry Pi